By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Prepare the brine: In a medium saucepan, combine apple cider vinegar, water, kosher salt, sugar, black peppercorns, mustard seeds, bay leaves, and crushed red pepper flakes.
-Bring to a gentle simmer over medium heat, stirring occasionally until salt and sugar have dissolved.
-Remove from heat and let cool slightly.
+1. Prepare the brine: Combine apple cider vinegar, water, kosher salt, sugar, black peppercorns, mustard seeds, bay leaves, and crushed red pepper flakes.
+Gently heat until salt and sugar dissolve, then remove from heat and cool slightly.

-2. Prepare sausages: Pat sausages dry with paper towels.
-Optional: score the sausages shallowly with a sharp knife to help brine penetration.
+2. Prepare sausages: Pat sausages dry and score casings shallowly if desired to improve brine penetration.

-3. Jar the sausages: Place sausages into sterilized glass jars, optionally layering with thin slices of red onion for added flavor and texture.
+3. Jar the sausages: Place sausages into sterilized glass jars, layering with thin slices of red onion if using.

-5. Cool and seal: Allow jars to cool to room temperature before sealing them tightly with lids.
+5. Cool and seal: Let jars cool to room temperature before sealing.
+Then refrigerate promptly.

 Tips for Success